 If you think you qualify, call or email our office to set up a free consultation with an attorney that specializes in Oregon expungement cases to confirm your eligibility.

-For most cases the total attorney fee will be $750.
+For most expungements the total attorney fee will be $875 per item sought to be corrected.
+Call for fees on Reductions of charges and gun rights restorations.
 You will also be responsible for any court costs.

 To expunge a conviction there is an additional $281 court filing fee and a $80 cost paid to the Oregon State Police to conduct a background check.
 If you are expunging only an arrest, then there is no filing fee or background fee.